 You Can Call Me F, a solo exhibition of work by Anicka Yi, was an installation doubling as a forensic site.
-Using bacteria and smell as media, Yi solicited cheek swabs from 100 women in her professional network, incorporating each bio-sample into sculptural artworks that grew throughout the duration of the show.
-In this body of work Yi explored themes of paranoia centered around contagion, as well as the enduring patriarchal fear of potent female networks.
-The Kitchen’s gallery was made to resemble the aftermath of a pandemic, with quarantine tents containing artworks and diffusers emitting synthesized bacteria, emphasizing the olfactory as invisible form of invasion.
+Using bacteria and smell as media, Yi solicited cheek swabs from one hundred women in her professional network, incorporating each bio-sample into sculptural artworks that grew throughout the duration of the show.
+In this body of work, Yi explored themes of paranoia centered around contagion, as well as the enduring patriarchal fear of potent female networks.
+The Kitchen’s gallery was made to resemble the aftermath of a pandemic, with quarantine tents containing artworks and diffusers emitting synthesized bacteria, emphasizing the olfactory as an invisible form of invasion.
 This exhibition was curated by Lumi Tan.